IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 The deregistration certificate contains the _epoch_ in which we want to retire the pool.
 This epoch must be _after_ the current epoch and _not later than_ `eMax` epochs in the future, where `eMax` is a protocol parameter.

-So we first need to figure out the current epoch.
-The simplest way to get the current epoch is via the `tip` command:
+First, you need to figure out the current epoch.
+The simplest way to get the current epoch is to use the `tip` command:

 ```bash
 > cardano-cli query tip --testnet-magic 42 --mary-era --cardano-mode